A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the steady improvements in photography technologies, current image sensors (often powered by computational imaging methods~\cite{mertens2009exposure}) are able to capture pictures with a high dynamic range up to eight orders of magnitude, closely approximating the sensitivity of human vision in the photopic regime~\cite{hoefflinger2007high}.
-However, existing monitors, projectors, and print-outs, including the best ones, are limited to a lower dynamic range than that can be captured by current sensors~\cite{reinhard2010high}, thus inadequate to reproduce the full spectrum of luminance values presented in natural scenes.
+However, existing monitors, projectors, and print-outs, are limited to a lower dynamic range than that can be captured by current sensors~\cite{reinhard2010high}, and thus are inadequate to reproduce the full spectrum of luminance values presented in natural scenes.
 When rendering high dynamic range (HDR) images on low dynamic range (LDR) display devices, tone mapping operators (TMOs) are a prerequisite for dynamic range compression, preserving visual features that are important to describe the original scenes and perceptually noticeable to the human eye.
-An example is given in Fig.~\ref{fig:table}.
+An example is given in Fig.~\ref{fig:table}, in which we tone map the ``Outdoor Table'' HDR scene using six different TMOs.